 Potential Houston homebuyers should do three things: First, find out if your new residence is located inside the floodplain.
 Second, determine if the house sustained water damage during any previous flooding.
 If neither apply, it’s still a good idea to buy flood insurance anyway.

-Texas has some of the highest property taxes in the country, and Harris County, with an average tax rate of 2.31 percent, is the 11th most expensive county for property taxes in the state.
-To put this into perspective, the property tax for a home appraised at $292,174, Houston’s average sale price, would be around $6,600 a year.
+Texas has some of the highest property taxes in the country, and Harris County (with an average tax rate of 2.31 percent) is among the highest property tax rates in the state.
+To put this into perspective, the property tax for a home appraised at $292,174 would be around $6,600 a year.

 However, Texas is one of only seven states with no individual income tax, which helps offset the high property taxes.
 Also, Harris County offers a variety of property tax exemptions to help homeowners lower their taxes.
 All homeowners in the county qualify for a 20 percent homestead exemption, meaning that if your home is valued at $200,000, you’ll only be taxed on $160,000.
 On top of that, a $25,000 school district exemption is offered to all homeowners, and veterans, persons over 65, and homeowners with disabilities qualify for additional exemptions.